 If you suspect you may not be ovulating, there are a few ways to confirm your suspicions:

 - Get to Know Your Body: Your body gives off a few clues as it prepares for ovulation, with your cervical mucus becoming more hospitable for traveling sperm and the position of your cervix changing as well.
 If you pay attention to these signs over the course of a few months, you may begin to recognize the indications of ovulation.
-Around your most fertile days, for instance, your cervical mucus should take on an egg white consistency and your cervix will feel high, soft, and more open than normal.
+Around your most fertile days, for instance, your cervical mucus should take on an ‘egg-white’ consistency and your cervix will feel high, soft, and more open than normal.
+It’s not easy to check your cervix yourself especially if you have short fingers or an average or longer than average vaginal canal.

 - Ovulation Predictor Kits: Available in most stores next to the pregnancy tests, ovulation predictor kits can help you to pinpoint ovulation one way or another.